toolness/fancy-friday/README.md

 #### Tinygame.difficulty

-The difficulty level of the microgame.
-0 is easy, 1 is medium, 2 is hard.
+The difficulty level of the microgame, as a string.
+Possible values are `easy`, `medium`, and `hard`.

 #### Tinygame.onplay